bioboot/bimm143_W25/schedule.md

 ---
 <a name="20"></a>
-## 20: GitHub pages online portfolio completion plus bonus Bioinformatics in industry session
+## 20: GitHub pages, online portfolio completion, GitHub copilot plus bonus Bioinformatics in industry session

 **Topics:**
 Today’s lecture and hands-on sessions introduce Git, currently the most popular version control system.
 We will learn how to perform common operations with Git and RStudio.
 We will also cover making a public facing GitHub pages portfolio of your bioinformatics work.
 Project assignment troubleshooting.
 Discussion of Bioinformatics and genomics career opportunities.